molgenis/molgenis-emx2/docs/molgenis/dev_apps.md

 git switch -c feat/my-new-app
 ```

-**Note**: Regarding branch names, we typically use these patterns for naming branches: `feat/*` for a new feature or improvement, and `fix/` for bugs.
+Regarding branch names, we typically use these patterns for naming branches: `feat/*` for a new feature or improvement, and `fix/` for bugs.

 ### Creating a new app

 If you would like to create a new vue app.
 There are few ways to get started.
 You can either -

-1. Copy the `hello-world` demo
+1. Copy the `hello-world` demo: a demo application that can be used as a starting for new applications.
 2. Copy an existing app and delete any unecessary files
-3. Create a new vue app using `create @yarn---`
+3. Create a new vue app using `yarn create vue@latest`
 4. Manually create folder and required files. `mkdir my-app`

-The first three options can create apps fairly quickly, but it requires you to delete files and adjust the configurations.
+The first three options allow you to create apps fairly quickly, but it also requires you to delete files and adjust the configurations.
 If you would like to create an app manually, follow the [manually creating a frontend application](#manually-creating-a-frontend-application) guide at the end of this page.
+Before you get started, have a look at the other applications to see how they are structured and configured.

 #### Register your application in the yarn workspace

-In the apps folder, you will find a `package.json` file where all workspaces are defined.
+In the apps folder, you will find a `package.json` file.
+This is where the workspace configurations are defined and all the apps are added to the workspace.
 Add your application to the list of workspaces so that you have access to all local dependencies.

 ```json
 {